-In June 2014, the Salt Lake Tribune reported that Utah has an estimated backlog of 1,000 to 2,000 untested rape kits.
+In August 2014, the Salt Lake Tribune reported that Utah has an estimated backlog of 2,700 untested rape kits.
 Like most states, Utah does not require its law enforcement agencies to count and test rape kits.
 In fact, just three states do—Colorado, Illinois and Texas—and because of the reforms these states have implemented, we now have a more accurate picture of the backlog there.
 This can happen in Utah, too.
 Take action today to advocate for transparency and change from our elected officials.

 |Tracking||Testing||Victim Notification||No Known Reform||Reform in Progress||Partial Reform||Complete Reform|

 In addition to what we know about the backlog in Salt Lake City, there is also information about the backlog from other jurisdictions in the state.

 On January 1, 2014, The Salt Lake Tribune reported backlogs of untested rape kits in several jurisdictions in Utah.
-West Valley City has at least 124 untested rape kits in police storage facilities, which will take more than two years to test at the state crime lab.
-The Unified Police Department has between 50 and 100 untested rape kits—the oldest one collected in a 20-year-old case.
+West Valley City had 124 untested rape kits in police storage facilities.
+The Unified Police Department had between 50 and 100 untested rape kits—the oldest one collected in a 20-year-old case.
 The Tribune also reports that at the Utah State Crime Lab, 97 rape kits await analysis.

 To help end the backlog, the state legislature appropriated $750,000 in June 2014, for private labs to analyze a portion of the previously untested kits.
 The Utah Department of Public Safety anticipated issuing a contract before the end of the year.
 West Valley Police Department was the first to submit 15 of its kits for processing and anticipated submitting an additional 30 kits by December 2014.

 April 11, 2016

 Featured National News